cbuchner1/CudaMiner/README.txt

 I turn on the use of the texture cache to 2D for device 1, 1D for device 2 and off for the other devices.

-The given -o/-O settings mine on Burnside's pool, on which I happen to have an account.
+The given -o/-O settings mine on the coinotrom pool using the stratum protocol.

 >>> Additional Notes <<<